openrct2-ridecreation-api

 Removes the most recently placed track piece from a ride.
 Useful for backtracking when the RL agent detects collisions or wants to try a different path.

 Note: This endpoint only removes track pieces, not entrances/exits.
-Entrances and exits are managed separately through the placeEntranceExit
+Entrances and exits are managed separately through the placeEntranceExit endpoint.

 Request